kdm9/Acanthophis/paper/paper.md

 ## Stage 3: Variant Calling

 Acanthophis uses `bcftools mpileup` and/or `freebayes` to call raw variants, using priors and thresholds configurable for each sample set.
 It then normalises variants with `bcftools norm`, splits multi-allelic variants, filters each allele with per-sample set filters, and combines filter-passing bialelic sites back into single multi-allelic sites, merges region-level VCFs, indexes, and calculates statistics on these final VCF files.
-Acanthophis provides two alternative approaches to parallelize variant calling: either a static list of non-overlapping genome windows (supplied in a BED file), or genome bins with approximately equal amounts of data, which are automatically generated using mosdepth [@pedersen_mosdepth_2018].
+Acanthophis provides two alternative approaches to parallelise variant calling: either a static list of non-overlapping genome windows (supplied in a BED file), or genome bins with approximately equal amounts of data, which are automatically generated using mosdepth [@pedersen_mosdepth_2018].

 ## Stage 4: Taxon profiling